〰️ Touching, richly evocative. A remarkable debut novel - Patrick Gale

 As Jago begins to adjust to the reality of his new life, he gets caught up in the murky world of local villain, Bill Sligo, who appears to have designs on Jago’s uncle’s farm and in particular a field containing a disused mine-shaft.
 Jago determines to find out why Bill Sligo wants the field – and in so doing puts his own life in grave danger…

 As well as celebrating the healing power of nature and a loving relationship between uncle and nephew, this novel follows a journey of hope and resilience as Jago comes to terms with this, his second life.
+My greatest hope for the novel is that it leaves readers feeling uplifted and with a sense of peace and contentment that stays with them long after reading it.

 © Patrick Charnley